kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Did you notice the banner at the top of the previous screenshot?
 That's a **Smart App Banner**; you'll learn more about those in the second half of the chapter.

-## Web markup
+## Working with web markup

 Now that you know how to implement and handle universal links in iOS 9, it's time to move to the second topic of this chapter: web markup.
-As it turns out, web markup is part of a much bigger topic that learned about in Chapter 2 [TODO: FPE: Sanity check]: app search!
+As it turns out, web markup is part of a much bigger topic that's covered about in Chapter 2 [TODO: FPE: Sanity check]: app search!

 Search includes three different APIs: `NSUserActivity`, `CoreSpotlight` and web markup.
 Chapter 2 covered `NSUserActivity` and `CoreSpotlight`; it's well worth a read through that chapter if you haven't done so already.